-This is a five-day innovative assessment and training opportunity for individuals who are DeafBlind with intellectual disabilities AND the staff and family who support them.
-Helen Keller National Center.
+An innovative week-long program for individuals who are DeafBlind with intellectual disabilities and those who support them.

-- A lifestyle assessment through participation in preferred functional activities related to work, home, and leisure.
+Receive a lifestyle consultation through participation in preferred functional activities related to work, home, and leisure.

 Explore communication systems that may include object cues, object symbols, picture cues, and basic visual or tactile sign language.

 Receive functional consultation in Low Vision and Audiology.Identify environmental modifications, such as tactual cues and markings, visual contrast, low vision adaptations, audiological cues, and vibrating alerting systems.

 Each support person on the team will have the opportunity to:

 Receive a hands-on, in-the-moment consultation and mentoring while interacting with the focus person from 8am-8pm.

 Explore alternative communication systems, basic sign language, Haptics, and conversational approach.